Carlton Cards

 Carlton Cards Limited (Cartes Carlton Limitée) is a greeting card company in Canada.
 Its lines of cards include Carlton, Gibson and Tender Thoughts.
 It also distributes the American Greetings line of cards in Canada.
-Since 2009, "Carlton Card Retail" has been owned by Schurman Retail Group, its wholesale division remaining with American Greetings; the stores are set to close in 2020.
+Since 2009, "Carlton Card Retail" has been owned by Schurman Retail Group, its wholesale division remaining with American Greetings; the stores closed in 2020.
 The closure does not impact the 6000 Canadian retail locations that sell Carlton Cards products.

 Carlton Cards was founded by Hubert Harry Harshman in Toronto, Ontario, in 1920.
 By 1933, it became incorporated.
 In 1956, Carlton Cards was purchased by American Greetings.
-Little is known about Harshman, but he did file a patent for card display with United States Patent Office in 1928.
+Little is known about Harshman, but he did file a patent for card display with United States Patent and Trademark Office in 1928.